asahisuenaga/stylish-cursor/README.md

 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on**, then select the `manifest.json` file from the Firefox folder.
 4. The extension will now appear in your toolbar for testing. *(Note: this temporary install is only active until Firefox is closed.)*

-## Contributing

-We welcome contributions to make Stylish Cursor even better!
-If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.